MIROC-DOC/model_description/md_en/c-intro.md

 | COMMON definition (physical constants) | zccom.F |
 | Statement function definition (saturation ratio humidity) | zqsat.F |

-FORTRAN 77 As a non-standard specification ,
- I'm using     NAMELIST reading,
- It seems to be able to be used in many processing systems without any problem.
- For the specifications of     NAMELIST, please refer to the manual of each system.
+Although the specification of FORTRAN 77 is not in the standard, we use the NAMELIST reading method, it seems to be usable in many systems.
+For the specification of NAMELIST, please refer to the manual of each system.

 ### Program Writing.

-1. end-of-line comments are used in various explanations.
-     `!" ` The end of the line below is a comment
+1. end-of-line comments are used for various explanations. `!"
+The following comments are at the end of the line
-     \0.1[1\].

 All variables are declared.
-2.
-     IMPLICIT NONE (e.g., the <span>`u`</span> option for Sun) is set to It is a prerequisite for use.
+It is assumed that the IMPLICIT NONE (e.g. <span>`-u`</span> option in Sun's case) is used.

 Each entry's argument is accompanied by a continuation line column to explain the function.